SherRao/MuSpace/docs/SPMP.md

     </ul>
     <li>Finding new music:</li>
     <ul>
-      <li>The backend will generate a set of new songs/albums/artists that the user can listen to depending on their collated data.</li>
+      <li>The back-end will generate a set of new songs/albums/artists that the user can listen to depending on their collated data.</li>
       <li>This will be displayed on the discover page.</li>
     </ul>
   </ul>